 At the end of the project, both draws and work in process are set to zero based on completion of the project.
 One of the fundamental steps during the final days of the project is to get all costs (bills) into the accountant to get recorded to the WIP account.
 The more information in his/her hands, the more accurate the final calculation becomes.
 Once complete, the contractor should determine the final dollar costs to complete the project so the accountant can enter this estimated amount into the WIP account too.
 Once all costs are accounted for and the allowance issues, change order issues, and any additional revenues are determined, the final dollar amounts for revenues and costs can be transferred to the profit and loss statement for the company.

 The advantage to this method is that the contractor has a better or more accurate understanding of the businesses’ earnings and matching costs through the current date.
 If understood correctly and with phase accounting, the contractor can use the information to make changes to the company’s production and estimating for future projects to correctly determine the costs and revenues needed to complete a project and earn the appropriate profit.
-Knowledge is Power.
+Act on Knowledge.

 If you have any comments or questions, e-mail me at dave (insert the usual ‘at’ symbol) businessecon.org.
 I would love to hear from you.